New research suggests a dramatic jump in physician burnout that is likely to impact delivery of quality healthcare throughout the US.

 Baltimore, Maryland medical malpractice law firm helps you after you are injured through medical negligence

-The legal team at Schochor and Staton, P.A. has an established track record of obtaining compensation on behalf of clients and their families injured by medical malpractice and error.
+The legal team at Schochor, Staton, Goldberg, and Cardea, P.A. has an established track record of obtaining compensation on behalf of clients and their families injured by medical malpractice and error.
 If you are injured by a healthcare provider, call us at 410-234-1000 to set up a free consultation to discuss your case.